|

 136. associate

-bring or come into association or action
+bring or come into action

 It is believed that memory is enhanced when two stimuli are closely associated with one another, known more formally as dual coding theory (Paivio 1969).